centdollar/ATDCS_Assembler/README.md

 ## Test Cases
 Below are the three different test cases that I have, each one has a short description of its purpose as well and its source code.
 ### Addition:
 The first test case is assembly program that will load two values from memory and then add them together and store the result back into memory.
+When running this test case, you should expect to see that the assembly process finished successfully and the program terminates.
 ~~~
 .const